“When a salesperson cares about you, trust forms, and you are more likely to buy, come back for repeat business, and refer new customers.” Adam Grant

 - They stalk you on social media and give you unsolicited advice, such as what to write or not to write.
-Please don’t lie about your childhood trauma or mental illness in your writing.
+Please don’t lie about your childhood trauma, a nasty divorce, or mental illness in your writing.
 Money is not the only thing.

 - They are always victims, keeping a scorecard and complain about who read or not read their work or like their exceptional children on Facebook.